quickattach0-tech/arabic/README.md

 The core for this app was built by AI.
 That means the app haven't enouth drivers to build a modern operation system.

 # Pool
-The pool has Tic Tac Toe game with react states with integrated AI bot created on video card.
+The pool has Tic Tac Toe game with react hooks.

+# Chat
+the cat controlled by AI.